 Often, enjoying the perfect home retreat or vacation rental comes down to having the right equipment to make the space more comfortable.
 Renting mobility equipment is an affordable and easy way to improve accessibility without the hassle of transporting or risking your own medical equipment.
 Popular items include:

 Have fun hosting friends and family!
 Don’t forget to share this post on Facebook or Twitter to promote inclusion awareness.
 Also have a favorite accessibility tip?
 Add it to the comments below.
-Enjoy your holiday season!
+Enjoy the holidays!

-Everyone has a story.
+Most of the stories you read here on HandyQuip.com were submitted by readers.
+Do you have a story to tell?
 What do you wish someone would have told you a while ago?
 Do you have lots of experience with accessible travel?
 What adventures has life taken you on?
 Everyone has a story and we want to hear yours.
 No one understands everyday life and travel like you do.
-Share your experience here »